Permanent coronary drug-eluting stents

 Key documents related to this can be found here:

 PHARMAC takes advice from clinical experts in all our major decisions.
-The Interventional Cardiology Advisory Group (ICAG) is made up of 10 clinicians who were nominated by the Cardiac Society of Australia and New Zealand and other key stakeholders.
-The Group has given PHARMAC objective clinical advice to assist in this decision.
+The Interventional Cardiology Advisory Group (ICAG) is made up of clinicians who were nominated by the Cardiac Society of Australia and New Zealand and other key stakeholders.
+The Group gave PHARMAC objective clinical advice to assist in this decision.